Expert System Accelerates Expansion with New Fundraising

 ROCKVILLE, Md., May 23, 2019 /PRNewswire/ -- Expert System announced plans to accelerate its expansion in the United States, after raising $7.8 Million in new capital.
 The funds were raised by means of a capital increase offered up for subscription to a pool of private investors including Claudio Costamagna, Diego Piacentini, and Francesco Caio.

-With its EBIDTA growing more than 300% over the past year, and recurring licenses now representing 72% of revenue, Expert System confirmed the solid positioning of its Artificial Intelligence platform, Cogito®, in the intelligent process automation and knowledge discovery markets.
+With its EBIDTA growing more than 300% over the past year, and recurring licenses now representing 72% of the total licenses, Expert System confirmed the solid positioning of its Artificial Intelligence platform, Cogito®, in the intelligent process automation and knowledge discovery markets.
 Now, with strong commitments to Publishing & Media and Intelligence & Law Enforcement, and a growing focus on Insurance and Banking, Expert System is positioning itself for further growth by strengthening its sales & marketing operations, and consolidating strategic alliances with Robotic Process Automation players and other AI-related platforms.

 "Momentum in the Artificial Intelligence market may help companies gain market share, but success depends on proven experience, skills, product quality and fit," said Stefano Spaggiari, CEO of Expert System Group.
 "Further improvements to the Cogito Artificial Intelligence platform and the consolidation of our positioning in the market are our priorities to support future plans and expansion in the US.
 We are honored to have new shareholders that can help us speed up our growth."